ste316/scrape_script/README.md

 To get started and run it read the README.md file inside the folder.

 * ## [Gen Ebay Activity](https://github.com/ste316/scrape_script/tree/main/gen_ebay_activity)
-Is a simple tool usefull to boost your ebay listings with some visualizzation and make it more wanted\
+It is a simple tool usefull to boost your ebay listings with some visualizzation and make it more wanted\
 To get started and run it read the README.md file inside the folder.

 * ## [Grail Store](https://github.com/ste316/scrape_script/tree/main/grail-store)
-Is a structured tool to scrape and monitor pages of https://www.grail-store.com site\
+It is a structured tool to scrape and monitor pages of https://www.grail-store.com site\
 I chose the grail store site because it has no bot protection therefore I can easily\
 develope and test it, as this is the most structured scraper I have built as of now.\
 To get started and run it read the README.md file inside the folder.